 3. Tighter anti-scraping measures

-A core motivation behind the changes is curbing data scraping.
-Strava is increasing security around its website and will now require authentication to view certain data that was previously public.
-CEO Michael Martin pointed to AI companies “ruthlessly scraping public websites, given their endless need for training data” as part of the rationale, and the company has said it declined data-licensing offers from major AI labs.
+A big motivation behind all of this is curbing data scraping.
+Strava is adding security around its website and will now require authentication to view certain data that used to be public.
+CEO Michael Martin pointed to AI companies “ruthlessly scraping public websites, given their endless need for training data” as part of the reasoning, and the company has said it turned down data-licensing offers from major AI labs.

 This builds on Strava's updated API agreement from November 2024, which already established two key rules that remain in force:

-At the time, Strava said those 2024 changes would affect fewer than 0.1% of applications, with the large majority of use cases — including coaching and performance-analysis tools — remaining permitted.
+At the time, Strava said those 2024 changes would affect fewer than 0.1% of applications.
+The large majority of use cases, including coaching and performance-analysis tools, stayed permitted.

 4. Official MCP support for AI access

-Rather than allowing AI tools to scrape or repurpose API data, Strava is channeling AI access through the Model Context Protocol (MCP) — an open standard that lets AI assistants access external data in a structured, permission-scoped way.
+Instead of letting AI tools scrape or repurpose API data, Strava is routing AI access through the Model Context Protocol (MCP), an open standard that lets AI assistants reach external data in a structured, permission-scoped way.
 The first product of that strategy is the consumer-facing Strava MCP Connector, which lets subscribers query their own data through Claude.
-For Strava, MCP offers tighter control over exactly what gets shared and how.
+For Strava, MCP means tighter control over exactly what gets shared and how.

 What this means for developers

-For the overwhelming majority of legitimate apps — training analytics, visualizations, automation, and the like — building on Strava remains very much viable.
+For the vast majority of legitimate apps (training analytics, visualizations, automation, that sort of thing), building on Strava is still very much worth it.
 The practical takeaways:

 New to the platform or need a refresher on the fundamentals?
 Start with our Strava API getting-started guide and the full developer documentation, covering authentication, webhooks, and best practices.